4 Tips to Get Siblings to Help Care for Aging Parents

 It’s difficult, but taking the high road benefits you because guilt only makes them feel uncomfortable and defensive.

 They might get angry, minimize or criticize what you’re doing, or avoid you.
-That will make you even more angry and you’ll want to make them feel even more guilty.
+That will make you even more irate, and you’ll want to make them feel even more guilty.

 That puts everyone into a vicious negative cycle that doesn’t get you the help you need and deserve.

 Asking with a pleasant tone works much better than asking angrily.
-Like the saying goes, “you can catch more flies with honey than with vinegar.”
+As the saying goes, “you can catch more flies with honey than with vinegar.”

 4. Get help from a professional outside the family